cyborgway-org/cyborgway-org/README.md

 <h1 align="center">Cyborg Way</h1>

-Cyborg Way - the organization that seeks to accelerate the emergence of cybernetic technologies, cybernetic bodies, cybernetic minds, cybernetic civilization.
-Welcome developers, activists, volunteers, sponsors.
+Cyborg Way - is an organization whose aim is to accelerate the emergence of cybernetic technologies, cybernetic bodies, cybernetic minds, cybernetic civilization.
+We welcome developers, activists, volunteers, sponsors.
 Join us and let’s build the future together!

 Welcome to our website https://cyborgway.org.